valentejorge/appeteats/README.md

 - `socketio.py` as responsible for configure the webhooks and rooms using [Flask SocketIO](https://flask-socketio.readthedocs.io/en/latest/getting_started.html#rooms)

 - `sesssions.py` as responsible for configure the sessions

+- `/helpers` initialy was a unique file call `helper.py` but, because the i needed more help, it became a dir with multiple files inside divided by domain, so inside of `/helpers` we can find:

+ - `cache_images.py` as responsible for verify if image exists in cache, and create the cache of image if not exists

+ - `db_tools.py` as responsible for provide tools for manipulate database and make more easy and reusable many commands of database

+ - `format_data.py` as responsible for format the data from database, is very usefull and makes it easier to know if the restaurant is open

+ - `get_inputs.py` as responsible for provide tools for get inputs from user and make more easy and reusable many functions for get data

+ - `register_tools.py` as responsible for

 ## License